Sanjay007/nodejs-token-auth/README.md

-# Token Authentication
+# Token Authorization

 ## Description

-Token-Auth is a Token based authentication system.
+Token-Auth is a Token based authorization system.
 It generates token and stores them in redis with user informations.
 It verifies provided token from HTTP Header (Authorization) in order to allow access to protected end point api.

 ## Installation